 As well as providing training with other leading lawyers at the conference, I was there to learn from a variety of speakers and fulfil my duties as Vice President of APIL.
-Other speakers were drawn from medical consultants, scientists, and experts in fields as diverse as spinal cord rehabilitation, cycle helmet safety, brain imaging, traumatically induced strokes, technology developments to assist injured people, and sports injuries.
+There were many speakers at the conference from different backgrounds such as scientists, medical consultants that have dealt with a wide range of spinal and head injuries & are experts in that field.

 APIL Vice President in fighting for the rights of